Indian Airlines Surfacing From Covid Set to Fly Into Fresh Combat

-The onset of two airlines, Akasa Air and Jet Airways (India) Ltd, is set to intensify competition in India's largely loss-making sector, which was looking to emerge stronger in the first quarter of the new fiscal year.
+The advent of two airlines, Akasa Air and Jet Airways (India) Ltd, is expected to increase competitiveness in India's generally loss-making aviation industry, which was expected to improve in the first quarter of the new fiscal year.

-According to aviation consultant Capa India's mid-year estimate for the previous fiscal, Indian airlines would lose nearly $4 billion, barring any revisions, in 2021-22.
+- According to aviation consultant Capa India's mid-year estimate for the previous fiscal, Indian airlines would lose nearly $4 billion, barring any revisions, in 2021-22.

 - Brent crude prices have risen more than 20% since February, so actual losses might be higher.